zhangchuanyi96/PLM/README.md

       - Modify the model name in `cub200_demo.sh` according to the model downloaded.
       - Run demo using `bash cub200_demo.sh`

-    - If you want to de a quick test on the model of pair flipping noisy version of cifar10 / cifar100 dataset, please follow subsequent steps
+    - If you want to do a quick test on the model of pair flipping noisy version of cifar10 / cifar100 dataset, please follow subsequent steps
-      - Download one of the following trained model into `cifar/model/` using
+      - Download one of the following trained models into `cifar/model/` using
           ```
           wget https://web-fg-data.oss-cn-hongkong.aliyuncs.com/Model/cifar10_demo-77.40.pth
           wget https://web-fg-data.oss-cn-hongkong.aliyuncs.com/Model/cifar100_demo-34.46.pth